-- The development of amateur golf in Scotland and in South Africa;
+- The development of amateur golf in Scotland and South Africa

-- The support of the University of St Andrews; and
+- Support for the University of St Andrews

-– The support of charities with a link to St Andrews.
+- Support of charities with a link to St Andrews, Carnoustie and Kingsbarns

 The Trustees of the Alfred Dunhill Links Foundation are responsible for the operation of the Foundation and ensuring that funds are used in accordance with the charity’s constitution.
 Each year they decide which charities and good causes will receive grants.

 - Ian Webb